polgreen/uclid/notes/UclidMeetings.md

 + [TODO/Pramod] Look into whether we can do any easy parallelization.
 + [TODO/Pramod] Look into installing on a bigger server to see if it helps.

+# October 10, 2018

+## vectre effort

+## uclid5

+### hyperproperties

+1. get rid of hyperproperty, keep hyperinvariant
+2. change x.1 to x:1

+plan is to implement self-composition, lazy sc look at the paper sanjit sent

+### model checking/pdr

+1. thinking of implementing z3 horn clause API
+2. sanjit: btor or ABC are better engines for bitvectors

+# vectre

+1. speculative vs. out of order execution
+2. look at e-QED, symbolic QED work: test generators for processors
+3. verifying ooo processor was FMCAD 2002